-Over the past thirty years, we've built a collection of pieces derived from adventurers, artists and aristocrats, whose lives were furnished with extraordinary items created by the finest craftsmen of their era, with luggage from the great French houses of Vuitton, Goyard and Hermes to examples of exquisite Edwardian silverware.
-The shop not only provides a glimpse into the lifestyles of past ages but also a link to craftsmanship and traditional skills that are at the heart of Bentley’s ethos.
+Over the past thirty years, we've built a collection of pieces derived from adventurers, artists and aristocrats, whose lives were furnished with extraordinary items created by the finest craftsmen of their era.
+Our shop features luggage from the great French houses of Vuitton, Goyard and Hermes alongside examples of exquisite Edwardian silverware.
+It not only provides a glimpse into the lifestyles of past ages but also a link to craftsmanship and traditional skills that are at the heart of Bentleys' ethos.

 We also welcome requests if you’re in search of a particular item to add to your collection, be it a small individual piece or something to complete an interior.

 Nothing has the longevity, in style and substance, of a well-chosen antique.
 However, we also look to the future and do our best to protect and promote contemporary craftsmanship.
 At Bentleys, we aim to create an environment where every object is cherished, but the real spotlight is on the people, materials and craft behind them.